 The one that their ethnic background, however, traffickers were almost all came to hell — young men in their twenties who had grown up in urban slums.

-Once the Italians other traffickers turned their entry into organized crime, they branched out into their sectors, playing in particular.
-Almost from the beginning, traffickers invested in gambling operations continued to grow long after repeal.
+Once the Italians and other traffickers turned their entry into organized crime, they branched out into their sectors, playing in particular.
+Almost from the beginning, traffickers invested in gambling operations and continued to grow long after repeal.

-Since the prohibition lasted only 13 years, most traffickers were still only in their thirties raised the extended capital when the liquor became legal again.
+Since the prohibition lasted only 13 years, most traffickers were still only in their thirties and raised the extended capital when the liquor became legal again.

 In most cases, entrepreneurs producing illegally invested in the existing game structure, but rarely replaced the players already there.

-The greater use of the phone has changed the way bookmakers operate, the legalization of the racing pari-mutuel horse has gradually eliminated the role of the bookmaker at the track.
+The greater use of the phone has changed the way bookmakers operate, and the legalization of the racing pari-mutuel horse has gradually eliminated the role of the bookmaker at the track.

 Many traffickers have also found it convenient to enter soot machines as a sideline.